heggesethlab/ClusterLongCat-mirror/ShinyApp/tab_text/clustering_methods/model_based.md

 ### Mixture of Markov Models

 Using maximum likelihood estimation (MLE) calculated with the expectation maximization (EM) algorithm, the parameters for the models and the cluster assignments of observations are computed.
-This method works for sequences of variable length, but computational complexity grows quickly for longer sequences and for more states.
+(Helske and Helske 2019) This method works for sequences of variable length, but computational complexity grows quickly for longer sequences and for more states.
 In order to prevent getting stuck at local minimums on the likelihood surface, we run the EM algorithm with 10 restarts for each model.

 To support interpreting the results, we create several visualizations for MLE mixtures of Markov models